Fast Kalman filter: Reliable solution

 Reliable operational Kalman filtering requires continuous fusion of data in real-time.
 Its optimality depends essentially on the use of exact variances and covariances between all measurements and the estimated state and calibration parameters.
 This large error covariance matrix is obtained by matrix inversion from the respective system of Normal Equations.
 Its coefficient matrix is usually sparse and the exact solution of all the estimated parameters can be computed by using the HWB (and FKF) method.
 The optimal solution may also be obtained by Gauss elimination using other sparse-matrix techniques or some iterative methods based e.g. on Variational Calculus.
 However, these latter methods may solve the large matrix of all the error variances and covariances only approximately and the data fusion would not be performed in a strictly optimal fashion.
 Consequently, the long-term stability of Kalman filtering becomes uncertain even if Kalman's observability and controllability conditions were permanently satisfied.

 Description

-The Fast Kalman filter applies only to systems with sparse matrices, since HWB is an inversion method to solve sparse linear equations (Wolf, 1978).
+The Fast Kalman filter applies only to systems with sparse matrices, since HWB is an inversion method to solve sparse linear equations.

 The sparse coefficient matrix to be inverted may often have either a bordered block- or band-diagonal (BBD) structure.
 If it is band-diagonal it can be transformed into a block-diagonal form e.g. by means of a generalized Canonical Correlation Analysis (gCCA).